fmonna/cs_learning_resources/README.md

 - [Kubernetes the Hard Way](https://github.com/kelseyhightower/kubernetes-the-hard-way)

 Assembles a cluster from scratch (no managed service).
 Hard, but it's the single best way to understand what's actually running.
-Do this after the book, not before.